CedricTheveneau/Cloud-Campus-Exercices/README.md

 Worth noting:
 Responsive website
-Uses animations
+/ uses animations

 Composition:
-Header with integrated 'Back home' button
+- Header with integrated 'Back home' button
-Side bar nav that goes on top of the main container when using smaller devices Main container taking up to 90% of the width of the screen, and 100% on smaller devices Footer with nav links
+- Side bar nav that goes on top of the main container when using smaller devices
+- Main container taking up to 90% of the width of the screen, and 100% on smaller devices
+- Footer with nav links and a 'Back to top' button

 color chart:
 - lightskyblue